dmulholl/ironclad/readme.md

     $ ironclad --help

-    Usage: ironclad [FLAGS] [COMMAND]

       Ironclad is a command line password manager.

     Flags:
-      --help            Print the application's help text and exit.
+      -h, --help        Print the application's help text and exit.
-      --version         Print the application's version number and exit.
+      -v, --version     Print the application's version number and exit.

-    Commands:
+    Basic Commands:
-      add               Add a new entry to a database. config            Set or print a configuration option. decrypt           Decrypt a file.
+      add               Add a new entry to a password database. delete            Delete one or more entries from a database. edit              Edit an existing database entry.
+      gen               Generate a new random password.
-      delete            Delete entries from a database.
+      init              Initialize a new password database.
+      list              List database entries.
+      new               Add a new entry to a database.
+(Alias for 'add'.) pass              Copy a password to the clipboard. show              List database entries showing full details. user              Copy a username to the clipboard.

+    Additional Commands:
+      config            Set or print a configuration option. decrypt           Decrypt a file.
-      dump              Dump a database's internal JSON data store. edit              Edit an existing database entry.
-      encrypt           Encrypt a file.
+      dump              Dump a database's internal JSON data store. encrypt           Encrypt a file.
       export            Export entries from a database.
-      gen               Generate a random password.
-      init              Initialize a new password database.
       import            Import entries into a database.
-      list              List database entries.
-      pass              Copy a password to the clipboard. purge             Purge deleted entries from a database. tags              List database tags.
+      purge             Purge deleted entries from a database. tags              List database tags.
-      user              Copy a username to the clipboard.

     Command Help:
       help <command>    Print the specified command's help text and exit.